jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 You need to pay taxes one way or the other.
 Since Apple is a US-based company, taxes need to be arranged with the Tax service of the United States federal government.
-Therefor each company needs to fill in a US Tax form, which is provided in iTunes Connect.
+Therefore each company needs to fill in a US Tax form, which is provided in iTunes Connect.

 If your company is based in the US and will receive payments on a US bank account, you only need to fill in the first part.
 For foreign companies this is a bit more difficult.